 Start from our shop and bike the eastern side of Lake McDonald for a beautiful ride of just over 30 miles each way.
 Note: Starting June 15th the first 8 mile section (Apgar Campground to Sprague Campground) has biking restrictions between 11am to 4pm.
 Visit GNP website formore info.

 Crews work on plowing the road Monday-Thursday (and some Fridays) from 9 am to 4/4:30pm, this limits the access one can travel.
-During plowing time, you can currently reach Packers Roost (12 miles from the LK MD Lodge) and later in the season the construction barrier will be at the “The Loop”.
+During plowing time, you can reach “The Loop”, about 8 miles from Avalanche Lake Trail.
 There are no plow crews Saturday and Sunday (and some Fridays); thus no time limitation.
 Starting June 15th riding from Apgar Village to Sprague Creek is restricted to bike travel between 11am-4pm.